 By Dave Lipson

 One of the most influential factors for muscle growth is nutrition, hands down.
-In order to gain muscle mass, one must consume enough calories to support growth and see an overall increase in mass.
+To gain muscle mass, one must consume enough calories to support growth and see an overall increase in mass.

 As the saying goes, “eat big, get big”.